And with a lot of moving and shaping and layering, it became this:

 A bit of almost-composted straw still remains in the deeper layers, but the rest of the raised bed is beautiful, fluffy, dark and rich soil that works up for planting effortlessly.

-For ultimate lasagna garden success:
+For ultimate lasagna gardening success:

 - Let it compost for a long time!
 While I did plant into my garden last summer, it would have been even better for me to have started my sheet mulching project in the fall, and then planted in the spring.
 If you need to plant right away, consider topping the beds with top soil and compost.

 - Add mulch each year.
 At the end of the growing season, add a layer of organic material – manure, leaves, or straw.
+These days, I do a lazy version of lasagna gardening, and start a new compost pile right where I’d like my next bed.
+I start with cardboard to suppress weeds, and then layer food scraps, leaves, grass clippings and manure right in the new bed space!

 - Water occasionally!
 I found that the beds in which I was direct sowing seeds (beans, corn, sunflowers, etc.) and thus kept them watered throughout the germination period, composted more rapidly.